sansqra/LSA/Prac 1 DHCP/P1 DHCP.md

 - The server has to be configured based on the ip address.
 To check you ip address, the command is `ip address` or `ip a`
 - You will also get info on the NIC card used.
 In this example we take `eth0`

-> 2. Setting the ip
+> 2. Setting up the IP
 ```
 sudo ifconfig eth0 192.168.106.128 netmask 255.255.255.0
 ```